-The forging process uses staged tooling and a pre-heated, near size billet to produce parts of a simple design.
+The process we use at our forging company uses staged tooling and a pre-heated, near size billet to produce parts of a simple design.
 This is a low cost process for parts requiring the highest integrity and mechanical properties but subsequent machining operations are often required to produce the finished part.
 It can be used with a variety of ferrous and non-ferrous alloys.

 Forging refines the grain structure and improves physical properties of the metal.
 With proper design, the grain flow can be oriented in the direction of principal stresses encountered in actual use.